ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 {: caption="VSI availability posture during planned maintenance or host failure events" caption-side="top"}

-### Maintenance of Power Virtual server
+### Maintenance of {{site.data.keyword.powerSys_notm}}
 {: #vmpinning-main}

 IBM {{site.data.keyword.powerSys_notm}} operations team performs planned maintenance activities based on the requirements of the IBM {{site.data.keyword.powerSys_notm}} infrastructure.
-During the performance of the planned maintenance, the operations team cannot use the LPM feature to move VSIs that are set to a pinning policy.
+During planned maintenance, the operations team cannot use the LPM feature to move VSIs that are set to a pinning policy.

-To perform a planned maintenance activity, the IBM {{site.data.keyword.powerSys_notm}} operations team coordinates with the owner of the VSI to temporarily remove pinning and performs the LPM without downtime.
+To perform a planned maintenance activity, the IBM {{site.data.keyword.powerSys_notm}} operations team coordinates with the VSI owner to temporarily remove pinning and perform an LPM migration without downtime.
 The owner of the VSI must approve the temporary removal of VSI pinning.
 If the owner of the VSI does not approve, the VSI is shut down until the maintenance operation is completed.
 After the maintenance operation is completed, the owner must restart the VSI.

 ### Unplanned host failures
 {: #vmpinning-unplan-main}

-When a host fails, the selected pinning policy determines the recovery process of the VSI that were previously operating on the failed host:
+When a host fails, the selected pinning policy determines the recovery process of the VSIs that were previously operating on the failed host:
 - If the VSI is set to **Soft**, it automatically restarts on the available compute resources.
 - If the VSI is set to **Hard**, it cannot be automatically restarted on the available compute resources.
 Such VSIs remain unavailable until the IBM {{site.data.keyword.powerSys_notm}} operations team resolves the issues that are related to host failure.
 Based on the type of the issue, the IBM {{site.data.keyword.powerSys_notm}} operations team might require extra time to resolve the issue.

-Considering the impacts of pinning a VSI, it is recommended to pin a VSI only if it is necessary.
+Considering the impacts of pinning a VSI, pin a VSI only if it is necessary.
 You can use IBM i VSNs to retain the same serial number throughout the lifecycle of a VSI independent of the compute host on which the VSI runs.
 For more information, contact your independent software vendor (ISV).
 {: note}